UKHomeOffice/coe-infrastructure/hosting/RIs.md

 - AWS will automatically give you  the discounted reserved instance rate anytime that you're running instance with RI attributes

--  RIs pricing is  that determined by
+-  RIs pricing is determined by

   - commitment term: either one or 3 year
   - payment schedule :